Giede/wp-ease/README.md

 * Disable update emails
 * Disable automatic WordPress updates
 * Disable XML-RPC
+* Disable editors for theme and plugin files in WordPress backend

 **Remember: The most expensive backup is the one you never did!
 And please test your backups!**